 Additionally, some famous movies such as Batman Begins, Tomb Raider and James Bond: Die Another Day were shot in this area.

 Hornafjordur Ice Glaciers: Hornafjörður is a small fjord near Jokusarlon so we didn’t have it in our initial plan but just passed by to check it out.
-It is also a sight that worth visiting.
+It is also a sight worth visiting.

 Hof: After a long day seeing glaciers, we decided to spend the night in Hof.
 Hof is a small town with a little cute Turf Church.
 There is nothing to do in the town other than getting your drinks from the closest petrol station near Skatafell and sitting on the grass, enjoying the mountains view and relaxing.